Why Walking is the Best Exercise

 The great thing about walking is that it won’t cost you a penny!
 While other activities may require specialist equipment, a gym membership or specific clothing, putting one foot in front of another is a perfect way to keep up with your fitness ambitions for free.
 Of course, it might be worth investing in some supportive trainers or walking boots, as well as a sun hat or winter hat dependent on the season, but after that it is guaranteed that you can exercise completely free of charge.
 Joggers and breathable t-shirts are an option for extra comfort, but by no means a requirement!

 Not only is walking free in a monetary sense, it is also free of constraints; you can undertake this physical activity anywhere, at any time of the day – meaning you can slot it into your routine all the more easily.
-It’s also one of the most liberating forms of exercise, and one that you can carry out far away from the judgemental looks and pressure that are so often associated with the gym.
+It’s also one of the most liberating forms of exercise, and one that you can carry out far away from any judgmental looks and without the pressure that’s so often associated with the gym.
 It gives you the chance to change your surroundings and, in theory, can lead you absolutely anywhere...

 What’s more, walking is an easy habit to adopt!
 Whether it means taking the stairs rather than the lift or escalator, walking to the shops instead of jumping in the car, or changing up your commute, this pulse-raising activity can be used to replace elements of your general day-to-day actions.
 There's no doubt that choosing to walk more is one of the easiest ways to fit exercise into your daily life.
 It’s so easy to work it into your lifestyle; whether it’s taking a few brisk 10-minute walks throughout the day or dedicating half an hour to walking around the block or local park, every step will make a difference to your mental and physical health!
 Trust us, the more often you go for a proper walk, the more it’ll become an enjoyable part of your daily routine that you’ll start to look forward to and feel lost without!
 To really reap the rewards from this type of physical activity, aim for a 30-minute walk 5 days of the week.
 10,000 steps a day is a great goal to reach for but, despite popular opinion, there is little scientific backing that this number represents the optimum daily walking distance.
 Nevertheless, many walkers find that using a step count or even a fitness tracker is a great source of motivation to trek that little bit further!